frezario/lab5_aks/readme.md

 #### Determination of the optimal number of points

-We took the optimal value of 100 from previous lab
+We took the optimal value of 100 from previous lab .

-#### Compare with and without queue
+#### Compare with and without thread pool

-We used determined number of points to compare programs with and without thread pool.

 ![image](https://user-images.githubusercontent.com/91615650/225736115-085bc1f4-d81e-4166-ba73-e08efc6b448d.png)